-As mentioned in the previous subsection, reachability in S is characterized by satisfiability in intuitionistic phase semantics (Corollary 1).
-But it would be a shortcoming of phase semantics that phase semantics heavily relies on some closure condition in order to be complete for its corresoponding syntax; for example, $X \otimes Y$ should be interpreted by $(XY)^{\perp \perp}$ in classical phase spaces and by $(XY)^C$ in intuitionistic phase spaces.
-However, from the viewpoint of practical applications of linear logic such as logic programming, process calculus and formal linguistics, one could hardly catch any intuitive meaning of these closure conditions.
-Hence it would be preferable to dispense with any closure condition.
-Such a phase semantics without closure condition is sometimes called a naive phase semantics.
+As stated at the end of the previous subsection, the reachability in S is characterized by the validity in intuitionistic phase semantics (Corollary 1).
+But it may be regarded as a shortcoming of phase semantics that phase semantics heavily relies on some closure operation in order to be complete for its corresponding syntax; for example, $X \otimes Y$ should be interpreted by $(XY)^{\perp \perp}$ in classical phase spaces and by $(XY)^C$ in intuitionistic phase spaces.
+Indeed, these closure operations make it difficult to catch an intuitive meaning of a formula from its semantic interpretation, and hence it would be preferable to dispense with them.
+Such a phase semantics without closure condition is called naive phase semantics.